Ghostlight (2024 film): Production

 Kelly O'Sullivan wrote the part of Dan for Keith Kupferer, whom she had previously worked with in a 2014 production of The Humans in Chicago, Illinois.
-Kupferer suggested his daughter Katherine for the role of Daisy, who auditioned and landed the part, and his wife Tara Mallen was cast as Sharon shortly thereafter.
+Kupferer suggested his daughter Katherine Mallen Kupferer for the role of Daisy, who auditioned and landed the part, and his wife Tara Mallen was cast as Sharon shortly thereafter.

 Co-directed by O'Sullivan and Alex Thompson, Ghostlight was shot and edited simultaneously in October 2023.
 It was produced by Thompson, Ian Keiser, Alex Wilson, Pierce Cravens, Edwin Linker, and Chelsea Krant.

 Release

 The film had its world premiere at the Sundance Film Festival on January 18, 2024.
 A week later, IFC Films and Sapan Studio acquired North American rights to the film.
 It also screened at South by Southwest on March 10, 2024.
 It was released in the United States on June 14, 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 21 critics, indicating "universal acclaim".

 Richard Roeper of the Chicago Sun-Times called it "a quietly compelling film that shows how power of theater brings teens and parents together."
 Matt Zoller Seitz of RogerEbert.com wrote that the film "tests your patience early but becomes powerful as it goes along...
 Some of the elements that might initially seem odd become the source of great strength for the movie as drama."

+Matthew Escosia of Film Geek Guy highlighted the film's nuanced storytelling in his review: "There’s beauty in the film’s gentle approach to telling the story of a family in mourning, particularly of a father restraining himself of vulnerability."

 At the Seattle International Film Festival, the film won first runner-up for the Golden Space Needle Award, co-directors O'Sullivan and Thompson won the audience award for Best Directors, and Keith Kupferer won Best Performance.